 4 The design displacement included 400 tons of coal, but they had bunker space for 1,200 tons and rarely went to sea without that much. ⇑

 5 Kearsage was the only American battleship not named for a state.
 She was named after a famous sloop from the Civil War, which was wrecked just before she was laid down.
 Congress passed a special exception to the legal requirement that battleships be named after states.
-Interestingly, that requirement is still on the books, 10 USC 7292. ⇑
+Interestingly, that requirement is still on the books, in 10 USC 7292. ⇑

 6 The US estimated that the 6" would provide about three times the weight of fire per unit time. ⇑